Rotkopf

 It all comes back to the land, and our relationships to it.
 My art practice is rooted in a deep questioning of site/sight: shifting perspective from a passive landscape to a living land with sentience and its own stories.

 Within this context, my photography is engaged in what I call ‘political landscape’ work: the reframing of environments as inextricably linked to geo-political struggle.
-Growing up across languages, continents and cultures, I approach globalised systems of power from a transnational perspective, building long form investigations into the landscapes and structures of capitalism and colonialism.
+Growing up across languages, continents and cultures, I approach globalised systems from a transnational perspective, building long form investigations into the landscapes and structures of capitalism and colonialism.

 Coming of age in an era of ecological collapse and systemic instability, I use photography as an investigative medium to understand the direction we are heading in, to unearth the root causes of the crises we are living through and to manifest the hope we will need for healing and liberation in the times to come.